Cinnamon-Unltd/Anti-Kpop-Spammers-Filterlist-for-Twitter/README.md

 We are trying to remove all the K-poppers spam from the trending page :)

-To add this, follow the instructions on the wiki [here](https://github.com/Jafu0/Anti-Kpop-Spammers-Filterlist-for-Twitter/wiki/How-do-I-install-this%3F)
+To add this filter to your adblocker, follow the instructions on the wiki [here](https://github.com/Jafu0/Anti-Kpop-Spammers-Filterlist-for-Twitter/wiki/How-do-I-install-this%3F)